dougiemath/phrasal-verbs-quiz/README.md

 ### Testing User Stories from User Experience (UX) Section
 * First Time Visitor
-    * The clean design and lack of navigation options allows the user to b led through the quiz.
+    * The clean design and lack of navigation options allows the user to be led through the quiz.
 There is nothing in the UI that could be construed as threatening.
 There is no opportunity to deviate from the intended route through the quiz.
 First time users should have no problems with this quiz.
 * Returning Visitor
     * Returning visitors may skip the 'language description' screen by simply scrolling to the bottom and clicking the 'Start Quiz' button.
 In future, perhaps an additional button could be displayed for returning users to bypass this screen, but forcing the user to at least skim through the notes is more beneficial for their quiz preparation.

 ### Further Testing

 ### Known Bugs
+* At present, there are no known bugs
 ## Credits

 ### Code